kmoonwright/eyeMusic/README.md

+![logo]

 # eyeMUSIC

 ## [View the live site](https://eyemusic.herokuapp.com/ "eyeMUSIC")

-eyeMUSIC is a single-page, full stack web application inspired by Apple Music where users can...
+**eyeMUSIC** is a single-page, full stack web application inspired by Apple Music and iTunes.
+Music enthusiasts can enjoy a fully interactive user interface to browse albums, artists, songs, and playlists, all while utilizing the React Music Player for an uninterrupted listening experience.

-It utilizes Ruby On Rails with a PostgreSQL database on the back-end, and React.js and Redux on the front-end.
+It utilizes **Ruby On Rails** with a **PostgreSQL** database on the back-end, and **React.js** and **Redux** on the front-end.

 ## Screenshots